Unemployment Relief for Self-Insured Nonprofits as part of CARES Act

 AAFCPAs would like to make clients aware of a provision in Section 2103 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which provides emergency unemployment relief for governmental entities and nonprofit organizations.

-Nonprofits will be reimbursed for 50% of the costs incurred through the end of 2020 to pay unemployment benefits.
+Nonprofits will be reimbursed for 50% of the costs incurred through March 14, 2021 to pay unemployment benefits.
 This provision applies to organizations that have opted not to pay unemployment taxes, but instead reimburse states for benefits paid to former employees (self-insured nonprofits).

 Details and regulations will be forthcoming from the Department of Labor and the Internal Revenue Service.